The Father's Temple Worship System Today

 Moses was given many instructions concerning the procedures that were necessary in order to purify the temple, the temple contents, and the priesthood from defilement and maintain them in a state of purity, so God could dwell in the temple and the priesthood could come inside the temple to perform their duties.

-Throughout the Old Testament, the Creator God continually warned the Israelites about the sacredness of his temple and the punishment that they would bring on themselves if they did not keep from polluting it.
-The death of Aaron's sons, Nadab and Abihu, is an example of what happens to those whom God has set apart for a holy purpose when they fail to remain holy and maintain the purity of his temple (Lev.10:1-3).
+The Creator continually warned the Israelites about the sacredness of his temple and the punishment that they would bring on themselves if they did not keep from polluting it.
+The death of Aaron's sons Nadab and Abihu is an example of what happens to those whom God has set apart for a holy purpose when they fail to remain holy and maintain the purity of his temple (Lev.10:1-3).

 The Father's Earthly Temples are Holy